galakhov/chrome-better-bookmark/README.md

 # TODO

 - Show the location of bookmarked page as the full path in a breadcrumb when the extension was opened
-- Add options (font size and style, focus style, key bindings, sorting options)
+- Add options (font size and style, focus style, key bindings, sorting options, default state of children toggler)
 - Add position of the tooltip into extension's options
 - TBD: icon should be greyed out by default, highlighted if the page is already bookmarked
 - TBD: subcategory indentation?